elzbth-exe/docs/docs/index.en.md

 ![Kube-OVN](static/kube-ovn-horizontal-color.svg){: style="width:40%"}

 Kube-OVN, a CNCF Sandbox Project, bridges the SDN into Cloud Native.
-It offers an advanced Container Network Fabric for Enterprises with the most functions, extreme performance and the easiest operation.
+It offers a modular, high performance Container Network Fabric for Enterprises with multiple functionalities while staying easy to operate.

-**Most Functions:**
+**Multiple Functionalities:**

 If you miss the rich networking capabilities of the SDN age but are struggling to find them in the cloud-native age, Kube-OVN should be your best choice.